sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 ## Conclusion

-When I was 20-years-old, it wasn’t a huge problem to remember things.
-I could remember books I’ve read, I could remember all the functions of a project I was working with...
-Now, that I’m almost 40, it’s no longer the case.
-Now, I value simple code that doesn’t use any tricks.
-Now, I value search engines, quick access to the docs, and tooling that allow me to reason about the code and navigate the project without remembering things.
+When I was in my twenties, it wasn’t a huge problem to remember things.
+I could remember books I’ve read; I could remember all the functions of a project I was working with… Now, that I’m in my forties, it’s no longer the case: I value simple code that doesn’t use any tricks; I value search engines, quick access to the docs, and tooling that allows me to reason about the code and navigate the project without keeping everything in my head.

-We shouldn’t write code for our current selves but for our selves in 10 or 20 years from now.
-Thinking is hard and programming require a lot of thinking even without deciphering tricky or unclear code.
+We shouldn’t write code for our current selves, but for ourselves in a few years from now.
+Thinking is hard, and programming requires a lot of thinking, even without deciphering tricky or unclear code.